qlik-oss/core-website/docs/tutorials/core.md

 # Setting up the Core Services

-In this tutorial, you will learn how to set up and deploy the minimal Frontira stack comprising the core services.
-The core services represent the foundation on which to build full Frontira solutions.
+In this tutorial, you will learn how to set up and deploy the minimal Qlik Core stack comprising the core services.
+The core services represent the foundation on which to build full Qlik Core solutions.

-The core Frontira stack consists of the following services:
+The core Qlik Core stack consists of the following services:

 - [QIX Engine](../documentation/services/qix-engine.md)
 - [License Service](../documentation/services/license-service.md)